 Let us look into the following program to know how its behavior according to the PHP type juggling feature.

 <?php $number_of_toys = 10; $toys_category = "123 Puzzles"; $toys_age_limit = "5.5"; $toys_price = "2e2"; $result1 = $number_of_toys+$toys_category; $result2 = $number_of_toys+$toys_age_limit; $result3 = $number_of_toys+$toys_price; //output integer value: 133 echo $result1."<br/>"; //output float value: 15.5 echo $result2."<br/>"; //output integer value: 210 echo $result3."<br/>"; ?>

-While interpreting string as an integer, PHP takes the numeric value with which the string value is started.
-If the string is not started with numeric values, then, PHP takes 0, while interpreting string as an integer.
+While interpreting the string as an integer, PHP takes the numeric value with which the string value is started.
+If the string is not started with numeric values, then, PHP takes 0, while interpreting the string as an integer.

-Similarly, it second expression, it results float value as the output of that addition, since, one of the operands is float.
+Similarly, it second expression, it results in float value as the output of that addition, since, one of the operands is a float.
 And then, in third addition, we have added 2e2, returns float value.
 We can check the type of the results by using PHP variable function gettype().